Use of any ICTS Core or Service requires the following NIH Funding Acknowledgement for all publications and projects.

 “Research reported in this publication was supported by the Washington University Institute of Clinical and Translational Sciences grant UL1TR002345 from the National Center for Advancing Translational Sciences (NCATS) of the National Institutes of Health (NIH).
 The content is solely the responsibility of the authors and does not necessarily represent the official view of the NIH.”

-ICTS Scholars and Trainees, please note: ICTS grant supported scholars and trainees should reference the applicable NIH award number noted below for their direct career development/training support.
+ICTS Scholars and Trainees, please note: ICTS grant-supported scholars and trainees should also reference the applicable NIH award number noted below for their direct career development/training support.

 - KL2TR002346 – ICTS Institutional Career Development Program